 Try and refine your niche even further at this point.
 If, for example, you identified cooking as a popular niche, it might be worth identifying a cuisine with less competition, for example, Creole cuisine or Venezuelan cooking.
 These will help you break into a profitable niche without being pushed out by stiff competition.

 The next question to ask is ‘is the niche evergreen?’
 This means, is it likely to die off soon or does it have long-term ongoing value.
 For example, the Bernie campaign in 2016 was a lucrative niche.
 Bernie supporters were spending money on campaign merchandise in 2016, but today, the niche is not profitable.
 It was time specific.
 You want to find a niche that will continue to be profitable for years to come.
-One that people come back to and buy from again and again.
+One that people come back to and buy from again and again, that's evergreen.
 That might mean making some adjustments to your shortlist.

 Finally, you need to assess whether or not the niche has sufficient depth.
 You will need to stay active on your blog and produce new, engaging content regularly.
 If your niche does not have sufficient depth, this will be difficult to maintain.